By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 When floor space is limited, think upward!

-It is perfect for storing towels, shower gel, sponges, cleaning products and other utensils.
+It’s perfect for storing towels, shower gel, sponges, cleaning products and other utensils.

 Affiliate Link